rucka/JOEventStore/readme.markdown

 * wrench

 ## Running
-Simply run npm install joeventstore from node console then require('joeventstore') from your node.js file.
+In your project simply run npm install joeventstore from node console then require('joeventstore') from your node.js file.

 ## Using the EventStore
 		var EventStore = require('joeventstore');